Nayemhasan/BypassCharging_for_AsusRogII/README.md

     <td><img src="https://github.com/Nayemhasan/BypassCharging_for_AsusRogII/blob/main/pics/5.batterylog2.jpg" width=270 height=480></td>
   </tr>
  </table>
  So what I found was during the test battery didnt drained or heated up quickly.
-It took time to finishing the test and uses only 1% of battery.
-I think that usal for idle usage.
+It took time finishing the test and uses only 1% of battery.
+I think that's usal for idle usage.
 In this case it was during a heavy cpu test, So guess what's working🍉😁